Terraform

 pgbeam_spend_limit

-Set a monthly spending cap for an organization.
+Manages the monthly spend limit for an organization.

 org_id = "org_abc123"